-Hedge funds, private investments (private equity, venture capital, and private real assets), and investments in other LLCs and LLPs are also accounted for at fair value using the NAV as the practical expedient.
+Hedge funds, private investments (private equity, venture capital, and private real assets), and investments in other LLCs and limited liability partnerships (LLPs) are also accounted for at fair value using the NAV as the practical expedient.
 The primary objectives for these investment types are to improve diversification and reduce volatility.
 These investments have various liquidity schedules, which are monitored on a continuous basis.
 Redemption frequency of hedge funds and other LLCs and LLPs can be subject to rolling lockups.
-Of the hedge funds and other LLCs and LLPs listed above, for the year ended June 30, 2022, approximately 85% is available for redemption within 12 months and 14.5% is available for redemption within 3 years.
-The remaining 0.5% is deemed to be illiquid due to special investments of the manager.
-For the year ended June 30, 2021, approximately 83% is available for redemption within 12 months and 16.5% is available for redemption within 3 years.
-The remaining 0.5% is deemed to be illiquid due to special investments of the manager.
-Private investments cannot be redeemed with the investees, but instead KU Endowment will receive distributions through the liquidation of the underlying assets of the investees.
+Of the hedge funds and other LLCs and LLPs listed above, for the year ended June 30, 2023, approximately 88.1% is available for redemption within 12 months, 11.1% is available for redemption within 3 years, and 0.6% is available within 6 years.
+The remaining 0.2% is deemed to be illiquid due to special investments of the manager.
+For the year ended June 30, 2022, approximately 85.0% is available for redemption within 12 months and 14.5% is available for redemption within 3 years.
+The remaining 0.5% is deemed to be illiquid due to special investments cannot be redeemed with the investees, but instead KU Endowment will receive distributions through the liquidation of the underlying assets of the investees.